chenwilliam77/ChenPhelan2022RED/README.md

 "Should Monetary Policy Target Financial Stability?" by William Chen and Gregory Phelan

-The code in this repository produces the main figures and tables.
+The code in this repository produces all figures and tables found in the paper, plus some additional unreported results.
 Some results require a long computation time, e.g. the optimal monetary policy rule.
 The scripts for these latter results are also provided, but we recommend running those scripts on a server in the background.

-If the user is interested in using this repository's code, then looking at `fedput_only.m` will be a good starting point.
+If the user is interested in using this repository's code, then looking at `fedput_calibration.m` will be a good starting point.
 The key function for solving equilibrium is `eqm_functions/geteqm.m`.
 That function's source code will be helpful in learning how the rest of the source code works since `geteqm.m` is intended to be